 6. NYC Small Business Continuity Loan Fund

 New York City-based small businesses with up to five employees can apply for grants that amount to 40% of their payroll costs for two months.
-Businesses with fewer than 100 employees that have lost at least 25% of their revenue can also apply for interest-free loans up to $75,000.
+Companies with fewer than 100 employees that have lost at least 25% of their revenue, can also apply for interest-free loans up to $75,000.